iozsaygi/iozsaygi.github.io/_posts/2025-4-4-disassembling-your-csharp-code-to-explore-inlining-results.md

 ```

 - We first start by running our benchmark.
 However, as you also noticed, we are setting up a configuration to disassemble our benchmarked C# code.
 There are several things we can adjust to manipulate the behavior of the disassembler; please check [here](https://benchmarkdotnet.org/articles/features/disassembler.html) for more information.
-- Then we have a very basic class with an 'Add' function that we marked with [MethodImpl(MethodImplOptions.NoInlining)](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.methodimploptions?view=net-9.0).
+- Then we have a very basic class with an `Add` function that we marked with [MethodImpl(MethodImplOptions.NoInlining)](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.methodimploptions?view=net-9.0).
 This tells JIT to not inline this function and possibly generate a code that has more IL byte size than the inlined version.
 - Finally, our benchmark class that actually communicates with the BenchmarkDotNet.
 When we run the benchmarks, it automatically tracks the methods with the `[Benchmark]`attribute.